Luks24/YoutubeReactApp/README.md

-A simple react app that uses an youtube api that allowes you to search youtube videos and displays the firs 5.
+A simple react app that uses an youtube api that allowes you to search youtube videos and displays the first 5.